 There is compulsory Workplace Placement component in this qualification.
 The details of the work placement policy and procedures are outlined in MITP78 Work Placement Agreement Policy and Procedure and MFA50 Work Placement Agreement Form.
-The total hours for work placement in this qualification is 120 hours (40 hours per week x 3 weeks).

 The Work Placement period is allocated at the end of the student's timetable when all the units of competencies have been delivered.